-Before the test, know that your child probably will cry, and restraints may be used.
-The most important way you can help your child through this procedure is by being there and showing you care.
+Be aware that your child will likely cry, and restraints may be used.
+The most important way you can help your infant through this procedure is by being there and showing you care.

 Crying is a normal response to the strange environment, unfamiliar people, restraints, and separation from you.
 Your infant will cry more for these reasons than because the test or procedure is uncomfortable.

-Infants lack the physical control, coordination, and ability to follow commands that older children and adults usually possess.
+Infants lack the physical control, coordination, and ability to follow commands that older children usually have.
 Restraints may be used during a procedure or other situation to ensure your infant's safety.
-For example, in order to get clear test results on an x-ray, there can't be any movement.
+For example, in order to get clear test results on an x-ray, there cannot be any movement.
 Your infant may be restrained by hand or with physical devices.

 Your provider will use every means to ensure the safety and comfort of your baby.
-Besides restraints, other measures include medications, observation, and monitors.
+Beside restraints, other measures include medications, observation, and monitors.

 DURING THE PROCEDURE

 Your presence helps your infant during the procedure, especially if the procedure allows you to maintain physical contact.
-If the procedure is performed at the hospital or your health care provider's office, you will most likely be given the opportunity to be present.
+If the procedure is performed at the hospital or your health care provider's office, you will likely be able to be present.

-If you are not asked to be by your child's side and would like to be, ask your provider if this is possible.
-If you think you may become ill or anxious, consider keeping your distance, but remaining in your infant's line of vision.
+If you are not asked to be by your infant's side and would like to be, ask your provider if this is possible.
+If you think you may become ill or anxious, consider keeping your distance, but staying in your infant's line of vision.
 If you are not able to be present, leaving a familiar object with your infant may be comforting.

 Test/procedure preparation - infant; Preparing infant for test/procedure